M4GICB/hello_world_flask/README.md

 Werkzeug 1.0.1
 ```

-3. If your version of python is earlier than this, you need to install the latest version of python.
+3. If your version of flask is earlier than this, you need to install the latest version of flask.
 4. Install Flask by running the following command:
 ```
 pip install flask